Paint On Battery?

 (Credit: Jeff Fitlow/Rice University)

 “This means traditional packaging for batteries has given way to a much more flexible approach that allows all kinds of new design and integration possibilities for storage devices,” said Ajayan, Rice’s Benjamin M. and Mary Greenwood Anderson Professor in Mechanical Engineering and Materials Science and of chemistry.
-“There has been lot of interest in recent times in creating power sources with an improved form factor, and this is a big step forward in that direction.”
+“There has been lot of interest in recent times in creating sources with an improved form factor, and this is a big step forward in that direction.”

 Lead author Neelam Singh, a Rice graduate student, and her team spent painstaking hours battery